placer-toolkit/placer-style-guide/README.md

 Hyphens… oh yes.
 You should generally use true hyphens (‐, U+2010) over traditional hyphen‐minuses (-, U+002D) that were introduced during the typewriter era.
 But there are exceptions.
 You shouldn’t use true hyphens for pre‐established terms that use hyphens in their name, that don’t officially use true hyphens, which is generally the case.
 Examples include SHA-512 and Mercedez-Benz.

-#### En‐dashes, Em‐dashes and the mathematical minus symbol
+#### En‐dashes, em‐dashes and the mathematical minus symbol

 You might be asking yourself, “When should I use this over the other?”, and a bunch load of other questions.
-This is typical.
 So here’s a short summary on when to use what:

 -   Use en‐dashes (–) for ranges (e.g. 1–10 or London–New York flight).
 -   Use em‐dashes (—) for breaks in a sentence (e.g. “Em‐dashes break up sentences—like that”).
 -   Use the mathematical minus symbol (−) for obviously, referring to the mathematical minus operator (e.g. 4 − 2 = 2)

 > [!TIP]
-> Replace the em‐dash with a spaced out en‐dash if it’s in a title (e.g. **The Summary – Maths in 2024**), for standard sentences, please use an unspaced em‐dash.
+> Replace the em‐dash with a spaced out en‐dash if it’s in a title (e.g. **The Summary – Maths in 2024**), for standard sentences, please use an unspaced em‐dash (“Em‐dashes break up sentences—like that”).

 #### Oxford comma (serial comma)